 There is no setting in the early part of the school.
 However, within each year group there is the opportunity for children to be divided into groups for some of or each of the lessons of the week, giving those who find the subject easier the chance to do some more advanced investigation whilst those who struggle in certain areas have the opportunity for consolidation.
 Setting then continues for the pupils in the final years, as they sit foundation, standard or higher tier examination papers in their Common Entrance Examinations.
 Those taking scholarships sit papers set by the school to which they are going or the ISEB.

 We have gained considerable success in recent years in competitions including the prestigious UK Junior Mathematical Challenge – pupils from Forms 7 and 8 sit the challenge in April and our best performers have an opportunity to go forward to the UK Junior Mathematical Olympiad.
-We also take part in the Primary Mathematics Challenge in November, and take teams to compete in the Merchiston Castle Primary 5 Maths Fun Day.
+We also take part in the Primary Mathematics Challenge in November, and take teams to compete in the Merchiston Castle Primary 5 Maths Fun Day and also the UK Maths Challenge team competition.
+We also run our own Form2 4 and 5 STEM morning, where we have an interhouse competitive mathematical team challenge.

 In Forms 6, 7 & 8 Maths is always done in pencil.